Why Linear and Connected TV Are Better Together

 Including linear and Connected TV advertising.

 TV viewership has changed more in the past decade than in the last thirty years combined.
-While linear TV still boasts massive audiences, streaming platforms are rapidly gaining ground, changing the dynamics of how content is consumed and how brands reach their audiences.
+While linear TV still boasts massive audiences, streaming platforms are rapidly gaining ground, changing the dynamics of how content is consumed.
+And how brands reach their audiences.

 There’s good reason for this.